CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Interfaces/Compare-ifupdown2-with-ifupdown.md

 ## Layer 2 Trunk - Port Ranges

-The *glob* keyword replaces regular expressions for creating port ranges, because it doesn't require the interfaces to be mentioned in `/etc/network/interfaces`.
-Multiple glob statements can be mentioned in the stanza so one can do a discontiguous port range.
+The *glob* keyword replaces regular expressions for creating port ranges, because it does not require mentioning the interfaces in `/etc/network/interfaces`.
+You can mention multiple glob statements in the stanza so you can configure a discontiguous port range.

 <table>
 <colgroup>